serhatsezer/ScrollViewPager/README.md

 ScrollViewPager
 ===============

-Basically I use storyboard and ViewControllers for ScrollView.
-Also get out of to use ScrollView's delegate methods.
-I find a solution a few lines of code.
+Basically I've used storyboard and view controllers for scroll view.
+Also did not use ScrollView's delegate methods.
+I have find a consistent solution for this using few lines of code.

 If you curious about whats going on this project **ViewController.m** only place you should look.